confluentinc/ksqldb-recipes/docs/social/online-matches/index.md

 ---
 seo:
   title: Match Mutually Interested Online Dating Users
-  description: This recipe tracks repeated interactions between users of a social network or dating site.
+  description: This ksqlDB recipe tracks repeated interactions between users of a social network or dating site.
 ---

-# Match Mutually Interested Online Dating Users
+# Match mutually interested online dating users

-One core feature of online dating sites is a messaging platform, and users chatting back and forth is an ideal fit for a real-time streaming system.
-But look at the site from another angle and it's all about making connections between people, so maybe a graph database is the right fit?
-Well, Kafka Connect makes it easy to use the strengths of both in tandem, but before we go that far, let's dig in and see how much graph-analysis we can do with some clever ksqlDB tricks.
+One core feature of online dating sites is a messaging platform, and users chatting back and forth is an ideal fit for a real-time event streaming system.
+However, because it's all about making connections between people, perhaps a graph database is the right fit.
+Thankfully, Kafka Connect makes it easy to use the strengths of both in tandem, but before we go that far, let's see how much graph analysis we can perform using some clever ksqlDB tricks.

-This recipe demonstrates a messaging system and can dynamically determine "Which pairs of people have made proper connections?"
-Defining a 'proper' connection is a mystery for sociologists, but for our purposes we'll say two people have connected properly if A sends a message to B, B responds, and A follows-up.
+This recipe demonstrates a messaging system and can dynamically determine which pairs of people have made proper connections.
+Defining a "proper" connection is a mystery for sociologists, but for our purposes, we'll say two people have connected properly if A sends a message to B, B responds, and A follows up.
 That should be enough chit-chat to get the ball rolling.

-## Step-by-step
+## Step by step

-### Setup your Environment
+### Set up your environment

 --8<-- "docs/shared/ccloud_setup.md"